 What we like: Great battery life and hands-free convenience.

 What we don’t: Can’t download maps onto the device.

 After a long and successful run, Garmin has replaced its wrist-mounted Foretrex 401 with the 601.
-This unique design takes the basic style of a handheld unit but in a shrunken down and lighter form that can be used hands-free with the included nylon strap.
-Likely due to the 401’s popularity, Garmin stuck to simply improving the new 601 rather than making wholesale changes.
-Notable updates include a very impressive 48-hour battery life in navigation mode, compatibility with 3 satellite systems for fast acquisition and accurate recording, and an upgraded screen.
+This unique design takes the basic style of a handheld unit but in a shrunken-down and lighter form that can be used hands-free with the included nylon strap.
+Likely due to the 401’s popularity, Garmin stuck to simply improving the 601 rather than making wholesale changes.
+Notable updates include a very impressive 48-hour battery life in navigation mode, compatibility with three satellite systems for fast acquisition and accurate recording, and an upgraded screen.
 And the Foretrex is as tough as ever with its military-grade construction.

 Where does the Foretrex 601 fall short?
 The biggest compromise compared with the options above is that you aren’t able to add TOPO maps.
 Instead, you have to use the old-fashioned breadcrumb trail and 3-axis compass for navigation.
 Further, the 2-inch screen is small compared to a standard handheld unit, but on the plus side, it’s easy to read even in direct sunlight.
 All told, the Foretrex isn’t for everyone, but its simple design, durable build, and fantastic battery life has its appeals for backcountry explorers.

 See the Garmin Foretrex 601

 Battery life: 18 hours